-- ▶ Complete the Benchmark Gas Boiler Commissioning Checklist. - ► Show the customer the special features of the appliance. - ▶ Show the customer the efficiency tips in the User Instructions.

-- ► Set up the appliance controls and show the customer how to operate all the control unit/s for central heating and DHW operation. - Also show where in the appliance/controls documentation where this information can be found. - ▶ Where applicable, instruct the customer on: - how to check the system pressure and re-pressurise if necessary. - how to set the TRVs. - how to reset the appliance. - ► Show the customer the fault finding section in the User Instructions. - Show the customer where the serial number/appliance information is located, they will need this information if they call in with a problem (Benchmark Commissioning checklist on page 84 contains all relevant appliance information). - ► Give the customer details of how to contact the installer/ gas emergency numbers. - ► Show the customer how to safely isolate the appliance. - Advise the customer where they can find information on the Worcester, Bosch Group website www.worcester-bosch.co.uk. - ► Ensure that all documentation, is left with the appliance or - Appliance documentation. - Controls documentation. - Any other equipment documentation that is connected to the appliance or system. - ► Appliance not in use - If the appliance is not going to be used immediately and may be exposed to freezing conditions, advise the customer of the precautions necessary to prevent damage to the appliance, system and building. - If the appliance is unused and exposed to freezing conditions, safely isolate all the mains supplies and drain the system and appliance, label accordingly. - Show the customer the location of the condensate pipe run in unheated or external areas that may be at risk of freezing during prolonged cold spells.
+- ► Complete the Benchmark Gas Boiler Commissioning Checklist. - ► Show the customer the special features of the appliance. - ► Show the customer the efficiency tips in the User Instructions. - Set up the appliance controls and show the customer how to operate all the control unit/s for central heating and DHW operation. - Also show where in the appliance/controls documentation where this information can be found. - ▶ Where applicable, instruct the customer on: - how to check the system pressure and re-pressurise if necessary. - how to set the TRVs. - how to reset the appliance. - · Show the customer the fault finding section in the User Instructions. - Show the customer where the serial number/appliance information is located, they will need this information if they call in with a problem (Benchmark Commissioning checklist on page 92 contains all relevant appliance information). - Give the customer details of how to contact the installer/ gas emergency numbers. - ► Show the customer how to safely isolate the appliance. - Advise the customer where they can find information on the Bosch website www.worcester-bosch.ie. - Ensure that all documentation, is left with the appliance or homeowner. - Appliance documentation. - Controls documentation. - Any other equipment documentation that is connected to the appliance or system. - Appliance not in use - If the appliance is not going to be used immediately and may be exposed to freezing conditions, advise the customer of the precautions necessary to prevent damage to the appliance, system and building. - If the appliance is unused and exposed to freezing conditions, safely isolate all the mains supplies and drain the system and appliance, label accordingly. - Show the customer the location of the condensate pipe run in unheated or external areas that may be at risk of freezing during prolonged cold spells.

-► User recommendation:
+User recommendation:

-- Advise the user to have the appliance and heating system thoroughly serviced annually by a competent, registered gas engineer, such as a Gas Safe registered engineer or British Gas engineer.
-In the Republic of Ireland servicing work must be carried out by a Registered Gas Installer (RGII). - Present, where relevant, maintenance aids and reminders within the appliance menus. - Arrange an inspection/maintenance contract with an approved heating contractor.
+- Advise the user to have the appliance and heating system thoroughly serviced annually by a competent, registered gas engineer, for example, in the Republic of Ireland servicing work must be carried out by a Registered Gas Installer (RGII). - Present, where relevant, maintenance aids and reminders within the appliance menus. - Arrange an inspection/maintenance contract with an approved heating contractor.